-STUDY NUMBER TWO - THE SUCCESS SYNDROME: WORK -WINE - WOMEN - ECCLESIASTES 2:1-26 v.
+STUDY NUMBER TWO - THE SUCCESS SYNDROME: WORK - WINE - WOMEN - ECCLESIASTES 2:1-26

+- v.
+1 I thought in my heart, "Come now, I will test you with pleasure to find out what is good."
+But that also proved to be meaningless. - v.
 2 "Laughter," I said, "is foolish.
-And what does pleasure accomplish?" v.
-3 I tried cheering myself with wine, and embracing folly-my mind still quiding me with window lower to do a what was worthwhile for more to do guiding me with wisdom.
-I wanted to see what was worthwhile for men to do under heaven during the few days of their lives.
+And what does pleasure accomplish?" - v.
+3 I tried cheering myself with wine, and embracing folly-my mind still guiding me with wisdom.
+I wanted to see what was worthwhile for men to do under heaven during the few days of their lives. - v.
+4 I undertook great projects: I built houses for myself and planted vineyards. - v.
+5 I made gardens and parks and planted all kinds of fruit trees in them. - v.
+6 I made reservoirs to water groves of flourishing trees. - v.

-$\underline{v.
-1}$ I thought in my heart, "Come now, I will test you with pleasure to find out what is good."
-But that also proved to be meaningless.

-$\underline{v.
-4}$ I undertook great projects: I built houses for myself and planted vineyards.

-v.
-5 I made gardens and parks and planted all kinds of fruit trees in them.

-v.
-6 I made reservoirs to water groves of flourishing trees.

-v.
 7 I bought male and female slaves and had other slaves who were born in my house.
-I also owned more herds and flocks than anyone in Jerusalem before me.

-$\underline{v.8}$ I amassed silver and gold for myself, and the treasure of kings and provinces.
-I acquired men and women singers, and a harem as well-the delights of the heart of man.

-$\underline{v.
-9}$ I became greater by far than anyone in Jerusalem before me.
-In all this my wisdom stayed with me.

-v.10 I denied myself nothing my eyes desired; I refused my heart no pleasure.
-My heart took delight in all my work, and this was the reward for all my labor.

-v.11 Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun.

-$\underline{v.12}$ Then I turned my thoughts to consider wisdom, and also madness and folly.
-What more can the king's successor do than what has already been done?

-$\underline{v.13}$ I saw that wisdom is better than folly, just as light is better than darkness.

-v.14 The wise man has eyes in his head, while the fool walks in the darkness; but I came to realize that the same fate overtakes them both. v.15 Then I thought in my heart, "The fate of the fool will overtake me also.
+I also owned more herds and flocks than anyone in Jerusalem before me. - v.
+8 I amassed silver and gold for myself, and the treasure of kings and provinces.
+I acquired men and women singers, and a harem as well-the delights of the heart of man. - v.
+9 I became greater by far than anyone in Jerusalem before me.
+In all this my wisdom stayed with me. - v.10 I denied myself nothing my eyes desired; I refused my heart no pleasure.
+My heart took delight in all my work, and this was the reward for all my labor. - v.11 Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun. - v.12 Then I turned my thoughts to consider wisdom, and also madness and folly.
+What more can the king's successor do than what has already been done? - v.13 I saw that wisdom is better than folly, just as light is better than darkness. - v.14 The wise man has eyes in his head, while the fool walks in the darkness; but I came to realize that the same fate overtakes them both. - v.15 Then I thought in my heart, "The fate of the fool will overtake me also.
 What then do I gain by being wise?"
-I said in my heart, "This too is meaningless."

-v.16 For the wise man, like the fool, will not be long remembered; in days to come both will be forgotten.
-Like the fool, the wise man too must die! v.17 So I hated life, because the work that is done under the sun was grievous to me.
-All of it is meaningless, a chasing after the wind.

-$\underline{v.18}$ I hated all the things I had toiled for under the sun, because I must leave them to the one who comes after me.

-v.19 And who knows whether he will be a wise man or a fool?
+I said in my heart, "This too is meaningless." - v.16 For the wise man, like the fool, will not be long remembered; in days to come both will be forgotten.
+Like the fool, the wise man too must die! - v.17 So I hated life, because the work that is done under the sun was grievous to me.
+All of it is meaningless, a chasing after the wind. - v.18 I hated all the things I had toiled for under the sun, because I must leave them to the one who comes after me. - v.19 And who knows whether he will be a wise man or a fool?
 Yet he will have control over all the work into which I have poured my effort and skill under the sun.
-This too is meaningless.

-v.20 So my heart began to despair over all my toilsome labor under the sun. v.21 For a man may do his work with wisdom, knowledge and skill, and then he must leave all he owns to someone who has not worked for it.
-This too is meaningless and a great misfortune.

-$\underline{v.22}$ What does a man get for all the toil and anxious striving with which he labors under the sun?
+This too is meaningless. - v.20 So my heart began to despair over all my toilsome labor under the sun. - v.21 For a man may do his work with wisdom, knowledge and skill, and then he must leave all he owns to someone who has not worked for it.
+This too is meaningless and a great misfortune. - v.22 What does a man get for all the toil and anxious striving with which he labors under the sun?